-Company Designated fish welfare officer Fish
+Company Designated fish welfare officer

+Fish

-Activity Probability/likelihood of negative welfare impact Welfare at risk Severity of risk Control measure(s) Person(s) responsible for control Revised severity S 3 5 A, B, C 1
+Activity Duration of activity Probability/Likelihood of negative welfare impact Welfare at risk Severity of risk Control measure(s) Person(s) responsible for control Revised severity

+S 3 5 A, B, C 1

 This Farmed Fish Welfare Risk Assessment (WRA) contains summary advice for the purpose of ensuring the welfare of fish.
 It is not intended to be a comprehensive statement of all the needs of these fish or how to meet them.